Content is the new advertising.

 - Where to buy kindle fire HD

-The long-tail keyword game (or “low-hanging search queries” as some people say) is one of the adventures you should embark on this year.
+The long-tail keyword game (or “low-hanging search queries” as some people say) is one of the adventures that you should embark on this year.

 Long-tail keywords can rank for several other seed keywords and generate more organic traffic than popular keywords.